osso-project/osso/README.md

 ## License

 Osso is distributed under the Apache License 2.0.
-See LICENSE for more information.
+See the LICENSE file included with this source code for more information.